If I'm not serving looks, I'm reading and writing books.

 Blog

-How Much I Spent Self-Publishing My Second Book
+How Much I Spent Self-Publishing My Second Book On My Own

 The first time I self-published a book, I went with a publishing company.
 Do I regret it?
 No. Not exactly, anyway.
 I first tried to publish traditionally, with a publishing house.
 However, after over 60 rejections, I wanted to take my book into my own hands.
 It was too depressing for my bubbly debut.